 3. Christopher Raeburn

-Christopher Raeburn is a well-known fashion designer that, in 2010, paved the way for converging high-fashion and sustainability while remaining desirable.
+Christopher Raeburn is a well-known fashion designer that, in 2010, paved the way for the convergence of high-fashion and sustainability while remaining desirable.
 His first collection was a reworking of old vintage military stock, which has underpinned his mantra: RÆMADE, RÆDUCED, RÆCYCLED and RÆBURN.

 That means reworking surplus materials, minimizing carbon footprint with local manufacturing, or simply producing smaller batches; the aim is waste reduction.
-In October 2018, Raeburn was appointed global creative director at Timberland, where under his tenure the brand now strictly collaborates with brands that act with purpose first.
-This jacket from their latest collaboration with Timberland is made from recycled nylon ripstop and reclaimed mesh lining.
+This jacket is made from recycled nylon ripstop and recycled PET plastic bottles.

 Editor’s Pick: Yatay Neven Low Birch White